-If you're on a low income, you may be able to get help to pay your rent by applying for Housing Benefit.
+If you're on a low income, you may be able to get help to pay your rent.

 Getting repairs done

 Your landlord is responsible for some important repairs that are set out in the Landlord and Tenant Act 1985.
+Find out more about your landlord’s repair responsibilities.
 Generally, this means that they're responsible for keeping in repair:

 - the structure and exterior of your home